 - SEO (organic traffic) – These are users that find your website organically through a Google search.
 It’s a free traffic source; however, it requires search engine optimization to rank high in search results.

-- Paid ads – These are ads which can appear on Google, Facebook, and other websites.
+- Paid ads (aka PPC) – These are ads that can appear on Google, Facebook, and other websites.

 - Social media – Facebook, Instagram, Twitter, LinkedIn, and others can drive social media traffic to your site.